-MPC's annually published brochure is a descriptive text and statistical summary of local physical, social, cultural, government, and economic conditions in the Knoxville area.
-Downloads are available or printed copies of the current edition may be obtained by calling 215-3819 or emailing: terry.gilhula@knoxmpc.org. http://www.knoxmpc.org/locldata/knoxff.htm
+The Knoxville Knox County Metropolitan Planning Commission annually publishes a brochure and statistical summary of local physical, social, cultural, government, and economic conditions in the Knoxville area.
+The most up to date brochure is included in the Appendices of this document.
+Source: https://knoxmpc.org/locldata/knoxff.htm